Sintexer/learning-path/01 - AWS/AWS Compute/AWS EC2/AWS EC2.md

 - EC2 is **elastic**,  which means you can add or remove instances easily based on current demand.

 EC2 instances have a [[EC2 lifecycle|defined lifecycle]], encompassing various states they can transition through over time.

+## Orchestration

+EC2 instances might be grouped into a cluster with an [[Containers orchestration|orchestration service]] to run containers in an elastic, highly-available environment.
+To do so it is required to install [[AWS ECS Container agent]] on all instances.
 ## EC2 instance creation

 To **create** an EC2 instance, you must define the following: